 My name is Sarah Houghton and I am working as the Director for the San Rafael Public Library (California), a two library system serving our town of 60,000.
 And, of course, I write this Librarian in Black blog website thing which has been around since 2003.

-I have worked in libraries for the last 18 years, as a librarian for 13.
+I have worked in libraries since 1997 and as a librarian since 2001.
 I’ve worked with state and national library advocacy organizations including Infopeople, California Library Association, American Library Association, and the Library and Information Technology Association–including a three-year stint as a member of LITA’s Top Technology Trends Committee and working on the OITP eBooks Taskforce).
 I was named a Library Journal Mover & Shaker as a Trendspotter in 2009.
 I currently serve on the ALA Intellectual Freedom Roundtable’s Publications Committee.
 I speak internationally at live and online events for libraries and other institutions.

 I am a big technology nerd and I believe in the power of libraries to change lives.
 Combined, they make a fearsome cocktail.
 I have been called an iconoclast, a contrarian, a future-pusher, and a general pain in the ass.
 I take great pride in each.